 Both sides were preparing for another battle season, and concern was growing in the South.
 The Federal naval blockade was slowly strangling the Confederate economy, and the Federal armies continued pushing deeper into southern territory.
 People were awaiting the coming spring with both hope and dread.

 2 Mar – After nearly a month, the last Federal transport finally cleared Yazoo Pass in the effort to approach Vicksburg from the north.

 3 Mar – The most controversial bill that President Abraham Lincoln signed into law during this congressional session was “An Act for enrolling and calling out the National Forces, and for other purposes,” also known as the Enrollment or Federal Military Draft Act.

 3 Mar – President Abraham Lincoln reviewed several bills and signed many into law as the lame-duck session of the Thirty-seventh U.S. Congress ended.

-Tagged: Abraham Lincoln, Army of Northern Virginia, Army of the Potomac, Conscription, Emancipation Proclamation, Joseph Hooker, Port Hudson Campaign, Robert E. Lee, Slavery, Ulysses S. Grant, Vicksburg Campaign, Yazoo Pass
+Tagged: Abraham Lincoln, Army of Northern Virginia, Army of the Potomac, Conscription, David D. Porter, David G. Farragut, Emancipation Proclamation, Emile Erlanger, John S. Mosby, John Slidell, Joseph Hooker, Port Hudson Campaign, Robert E. Lee, Slavery, Ulysses S. Grant, Vicksburg Campaign, Yazoo Pass